 When you, or someone you love, enters substance abuse treatment, it’s typical to have both individual and group therapy.
 There are a number of benefits of group therapy that can help make the way to recovery easier.
-In addition, attending group therapy can also help you weather the inevitable bumps that recovery entails more easily.
+In addition, attending a group therapy program can also help you weather the inevitable bumps that recovery entails more easily.

 What Is a Group Therapy Program?

 In generalized terms, group therapy is exactly what you would think.
 Quite simply, it refers to counseling that occurs in a group.
 The members are all facing similar issues in life, such as substance abuse disorders.
 Group therapy is moderated and facilitated by a trained therapist or counselor.

 There are four general types of group therapy that are used when treating substance use disorders.
 These include:

 This type of group therapy teaches its members the skills they need to help them break away from addiction.

-A group that focuses on cognitive behavioral therapy — often shortened simply to cognitive behavioral therapy — have a leader who is a trained therapist.
+A group that focuses on cognitive-behavioral therapy, often shortened simply to CBT, has a leader who is a trained therapist.
 During these group sessions, the therapist assists members in avoiding those negative thoughts that can make it easy to fall back into addiction.
 Instead, there is a focus on developing new actions and habits that you can use to help you continue your recovery.

 In the third type of group therapy, the support of the other members is crucial in your recovery.
-The other members support the constructive changes that you make in an effort to fully recover.
-They often challenge those excuses that you might use in order to pick up your former habits of coping such as turning to drugs and/or alcohol.
-You also do your part to support the recovery of the other people in the group, too.
+The other members support the constructive changes that you make in an effort to recover fully.

 There are many people who are struggling with a substance use disorder who can tell you a staggering number of ways that they can use to get their next high.
 They might have innovative methods of using their substances of choice in order to satisfy their cravings.